vishnuP2712/llm-course-assistant/README.md

 ﻿# 📘 llm-course-assistant

-smart Q&A system that allows users to "chat" with their PowerPoint lectures.
+A smart Q&A system that allows users to "chat" with their PowerPoint lectures.
 Instead of manually searching through dozens of slides, you can now ask questions in natural language and get instant, accurate answers with source citations.

 This project builds a complete Retrieval-Augmented Generation (RAG) pipeline from scratch using LangChain, ChromaDB, and Sentence Transformers.